 Full TitleA Phase 1, Multicenter, Open-label Study of JCAR017, CD19-targeted Chimeric Antigen Receptor (CAR) T cells, for Relapsed and Refractory (R/R) B-cell Non-Hodgkin Lymphoma (NHL)

-The purpose of this study is to evaluate the safety of an investigational treatment for people with diffuse large B-cell lymphoma, grade 3B follicular lymphoma, or mantle cell lymphoma that has continued to grow or came back despite prior therapy.
+The purpose of this study is to evaluate the safety of a novel treatment for people with diffuse large B-cell lymphoma, grade 3B follicular lymphoma, or mantle cell lymphoma that has continued to grow or came back despite prior therapy.
 The treatment involves removing some of a patient’s immune cells called T cells, genetically modifying and growing them in a laboratory, and then returning them to the patient to find and kill lymphoma cells.

 The new modified T cells are called JCAR017 cells and are given back to the patient intravenously (by vein).
 This approach is a form of immunotherapy.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: